ealush/vest/packages/n4s/docs/custom.md

 # Custom enforce rules

-To make it easier to reuse logic across your application, sometimes you would want to encapsulate bits of logic in rules that you can use later on, for example, "what's considered a valid email".
+To make it easier to reuse validations across your application, sometimes you would want to encapsulate bits of logic in rules that you can use later on, for example, "what's considered a valid email".

 Your custom rules are essentially a single javascript object containing your rules.